 As the name suggests, “Hear it!
 Say it!” is where you repeat whatever you hear, and your pronunciation is tested.

 “Write it!” is similar but instead, you write down whatever you hear.
-Here it has overcome FrenchPod101’s shortcomings by including a virtual keyboard that lets you easily add accents to the letters.
+Here it has overcome FrenchPod101’s shortcomings by making it easy to include diacritical marks.

 “Know it!” is a translation game where you read the word in English, but you need to speak the French translation and record it.

-Doing these tests gets you points that allow you to meet your daily goal, which you can customize whenever you want.
-To register that day in your streak, all you need to do is attempt any question from these, without actually meeting your daily goal.
+Doing these tests gets you points that allow you to meet your daily goal, which you can customize and set however you want.
+Answering any questions in the platform adds the day to your study streak.

 These points that you earn allow you to get new badges that represent your expertise in the language.
 Consequently, the more points you earn, the higher rank you get on the leaderboard.
-These small things give you enough motivation to keep you coming back day after day.
+These small things could give you enough motivation to keep you coming back day after day.

 Your evaluations don’t end there.

 There is another feature of Rocket French which I really like.
 It is known as the Benchmark test.

 In short, it allows you to track your progress through your course of learning.
 They’ll be asking you a series of continuous questions and you have three lives.
 If you go wrong thrice or if you mark anything as not “easy”, you lose a life.